How Productive Are You at Work?

 It’s all well and good working hard to get more done, but that hard work must be rewarded with rest periods.

-Florida State University found that students that worked in no more than ninety-minute intervals were more productive.
+Florida State University found that students who worked in no more than ninety-minute intervals were more productive.

 So after an hour and a half of working, go and make yourself a cup of tea.
 Get away from your desk and take a break.
 You will see an increase in concentration and thus productivity.